bearcatjamboree/Video-Tools/Disclaimer.md

 Any use of external websites (i.e. YouTube, Odysee, TikTok) is simply for demonstration purposes and does not imply that such use is in accordance with the terms of use outlined by such websites.
-It is up to the user to insure that they are using such websites in accordance with their terms of use.
+It is up to the end user to insure that they are using such websites in accordance with the terms of use of such websites.

 The author of this GitHub project does not offer any warranty to users of this source code.